 The apple selection right now is endless!
 Click here for a quick guide from Eating Well to see which apples are best for baking, cooking, and snacking.
 I used a combination of Pink Lady and Gala.
 Both are good for cooking and snacking but tend to lose their shape when cooking so I kept the peel on to help hold their shape....and also I love the added color of the peel.

-Melt 2 tablespoons butter in the same skillet.
+Melt 2 tablespoons butter in the same skillet as the pork chops.

 And that's it!
 You've made quite an impressive Southern dish (really pretty American) in very little time.
 A piece of cornbread and some baby limas and dinner is served!

 More Apple and Pork recipes you will love: